Advisory Board

 Health Behavior & Community Health

 Tatiana is a Master of Public Health with a Behavior Sciences & Community Health focus.
 She is an Organizational Health and Wellness Specialist and National Board-Certified Health Coach with 22 years of experience implementing healthy habits systems for individuals and groups in corporate, clinical, educational & community settings.
-She has lived all over the world and currently resides in Kent Lakes, Putnam County NY.
+She has lived all over the world and currently resides between New York City and Kent Lakes, NY where she is the Chair of Slow Food Hudson Valley.
+She additionally serves as Advisor to Westchester Land Trust’s Urban Conservation Program, Advisor to American Farmland Trust’s Farm-to-Institution NYS, and a Board member at NYC Audubon Society.
 She has expertise in collaborative, interdisciplinary strategies to prevent chronic disease.
 Her special interests are in equal access to local, farm-fresh food, and she is an active conservationist supporting nonprofits in land preservation, farmland protection, urban conservation, reforestation, and wildlife.

 Rebecca Martin